Lmnilsen/Passpass/README.md

 * Set up MongoDB and connect to app

 ### Alexander Jones
-* Create mockup for home page
+* Created mockup for home page
-* Create mockup for password storage page
+* Created mockup for password storage page